You Have the Questions. Now Here's How to Save the Answers.

 If You Haven't Picked Your Questions Yet

-Start with our companion list: 25 questions to ask your mom before it's too late.
-Most of them work just as well for fathers, grandparents, or any loved one whose story you want to preserve.
+Start with our companion list: 40 questions to ask your grandparents before it's too late — every question paired with why it matters, designed specifically for the conversations only grandparents can have.
 Then come back here for the part nobody writes about.

 Why Notes Aren't Enough